 Check out Lowell’s arts and crafts scene

-Lowell has made a point of nurturing a creative community within its Canalway Cultural District, making it a haven for artists and craft makers.
+Lowell has nurtured a creative community within its Canalway Cultural District, making it a haven for artists and craft makers.

-You’ll find numerous art galleries scattered throughout the city center Such as The Brush, a gallery within the National Historical Park that showcases a variety of arts and crafts, and houses eleven studio artists (256 Market Street).
-Or Gallery Z, just across the street, is a cooperative art gallery that also has a cafe and theater (167 Market Street).
-And one street over you’ll find the cooperative art gallery, Ayer Lofts (172 Middle Street).
+You’ll find numerous art galleries scattered throughout the city center.
+For example, The Brush is a gallery within the National Historical Park that showcases a variety of arts and crafts and houses eleven studio artists (256 Market Street).
+Gallery Z, just across the street, is a cooperative art gallery with a cafe and theater (167 Market Street).
+And one street over, you’ll find the cooperative art gallery, Ayer Lofts (172 Middle Street).

-Slightly further afield is the Western Avenue Studios, a former mill building that provides both studio space and living quarters for more than 350 artists.
-Here you can visit individual artist studios and attend events.
+Slightly further afield is the Western Avenue Studios.
+This former mill building provides both studio space and living quarters for more than 350 artists.
+Here, you can visit individual artist studios and attend events.
 (122 and 160 Western Avenue)

 Visit a unique museum

-In addition to the museums found within the National Historical Park, Lowell MA also has an art and two niche museums in its city center.
+In addition to the museums within the National Historical Park, Lowell MA has an art and two niche museums in its city center.

-The Whistler House Museum of Art, just steps from the National Historical Park, is a restored 19th-century home showcasing 19th and 20th-century American art, with an emphasis on New England artists.
+The Whistler House Museum of Art, just steps from the National Historical Park, is a restored 19th-century home showcasing 19th and 20th-century American art, emphasizing New England artists.
 It is also the preserved birthplace of artist James McNeill Whistler.
-Hours are Wednesday through Friday 11 AM – 4 PM and admission is $12 for adults, students and seniors $8, and children under 12 free.
+Hours are Wednesday through Friday, 11 AM – 4 PM, and admission is $12 for adults, students, and seniors, $8, and children under 12 free.
 There’s an additional small fee for a docent-led tour.
 (243 Worthen Street)

-A few steps away on the same street is the New England Quilt Museum which showcases exhibits of both antique and contemporary quilts.
-Hours are Tuesday through Saturday, 10 AM – 4 PM, and admission is $9 with children under 12 free.
+A few steps away on the same street is the New England Quilt Museum, which showcases antique and contemporary quilts exhibits.
+Hours are Tuesday through Saturday, 10 AM – 4 PM; admission is $9, with children under 12 free.
 (18 Shattuck Street)